richaj18/PLL_8x/README.md

 There are two inputs to it - the reference signal from the Quartz crystal and the output signal from the VCO. <br>
 It detects the phase difference between the two. <br>

-For this we can use the XOR gate but it is not an optimum solution as it is not able to detect the difference at nπ, <br>
-also it gets locked into the harmonics of the refernce signal.<br>
+For this we can use the XOR gate but it is not an optimum solution as it is not able to detect the difference at nπ, also it gets locked into the harmonics of the refernce signal.<br>

 Thus, we use a sequential circuit for the same using the D flip flop. <br>
 Below is the lagging signal ie when the output signal from the VCO is delayed from the reference signal. <br>